Signature of exceptional point phase transition in Hermitian systems: Results

-Thus, the variance ${D_{12}}\left( {T > > {T_{R1,R2}}} \right)$ sharply increases at the coupling strength corresponding to the EP.
-This behavior indicates that there is a phase transition manifesting in the dynamics of Hermitian system that is similar to the EP phase transition in the non-Hermitian system.
-The change occurring at the EP phase transition is clearly visible in the dynamics of Hermitian system, in which the reservoirs have different frequency steps ($\delta {\omega _1} \ne \delta {\omega _2}$).
+Thus, the variance ${D_{12}}\left( {T > > {T_{R1,R2}}} \right)$ sharply increases at the coupling strength corresponding to the EP in the non-Hermitian system.
+This behavior indicates that there is a transition manifesting in the dynamics of Hermitian system that is similar to the EP phase transition in the non-Hermitian system.
+The change occurring at such a transition is visible in the dynamics of Hermitian system, in which the reservoirs have different frequency steps ($\delta {\omega _1} \ne \delta {\omega _2}$).
 In this system, the return times of the first and second reservoirs are different from each other.
 When the coupling strength between the oscillators is smaller than ${\Omega _{EP}}$, the revivals of oscillations in the first and second oscillators occur at different times (Figure~\ref{fig:figure6}a).
-Thus, in this regime the oscillators’ states are not synchronized with each other.
-When the coupling strength between the oscillators is greater than ${\Omega _{EP}}$, the dynamics of oscillators becomes locked-in (Figure~\ref{fig:figure6}b).
+When the coupling strength between the oscillators is greater than ${\Omega _{EP}}$, the dynamics of oscillators become similar to each other (Figure~\ref{fig:figure6}b).

-Thus, we conclude that the EP phase transition manifests itself in the dynamics of Hermitian system at times both smaller and greater than the return times.
-This transition leads to synchronization of the oscillations in the coupled subsystems.